MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Office-365-licensing.md

 Teams isn't available as a standalone service.

 > [!TIP]
-> If you want to manage user level licensing, see [Manage user access to Microsoft Teams](user-access.md).
+> To manage user-level licensing, see [Manage user access to Microsoft Teams](user-access.md).